Winifred HARRISON, Defendant Below, Appellant, v. STATE of Delaware, Plaintiff Below, Appellee.

 And in Jannotti, the Court of Appeals made this important analysis:

-"It is plain from the Court's opinion in Russell and the separate opinions in Hampton, however, that a successful due process defense must be predicated on intolerable government conduct which goes beyond that necessary to sustain an entrapment defense.
-The genesis of the entrapment defense lay in the Court's interpretation of legislative intent; `[s]ince the defense is not of a constitutional dimension, Congress may address itself to the question and adopt any substantive definition of the defense that it may find desirable.'
+“It is plain from the Court‘s opinion in Russell and the separate opinions in Hampton, however, that a successful due process defense must be predicated on intolerable government conduct which goes beyond that necessary to sustain an entrapment defense.
+The genesis of the entrapment defense lay in the Court‘s interpretation of legislative intent; ‘[s]ince the defense is not of a constitutional dimension, Congress may address itself to the question and adopt any substantive definition of the defense that it may find desirable.’
 United States v.
-Russell, 411 U.S. at 433 [93 S.Ct. at 1643] (footnote omitted).
+Russell, 411 U.S. at 433, 93 S.Ct. at 1643 (footnote omitted).
 We must necessarily exercise scrupulous restraint before we denounce law enforcement conduct as constitutionally unacceptable; the ramifications are wider and more permanent than when only a statutory defense is implicated.

 We must be careful not to undermine the Court‘s consistent rejection of the objective test of entrapment by permitting it to reemerge cloaked as a due process defense.
 While the lines between the objective test of entrapment favored by a minority of the Justices and the due process defense accepted by a majority of the Justices are indeed hazy, the majority of the Court has manifestly reserved for the constitutional defense only the most intolerable government conduct.”

 United States v.
-Jannotti, at 607-608.
+Jannotti, 673 F.2d at 607-608.

 While the exact boundaries for permissible and impermissible government conduct within the bounds of due process in the context of entrapment have not yet been set by the United States Supreme Court, we do not believe that the conduct of the police in the instant case rises to the level of a due process violation.
 The defendant was given the opportunity to withdraw on several occasions.
 The record is devoid of evidence of overbearing, pressure, threat or force exerted upon defendant to secure her cooperation.
 The police merely presented her with an opportunity for crime which she seized.

 Courts must look to the nature of the crime and the means available to law enforcement officials to combat it in deciding whether police conduct violates due process.
 Illicit trafficking in narcotics presents special problems of proof, detection and danger for law enforcement personnel.
-See Jannotti, slip op. at 65.
+See Jannotti, 673 F.2d at 604.
 Many times the only way for police to combat such crime is to set up an operation similar to the one sub judice.
 This is especially so when the setting for the drug trafficking is a State prison.
-To hold that the conduct of the State Police in this matter was overreaching and injurious to defendant's due process right would be to deprive our law enforcement officers of an effective tool for stamping out crime, and we decline to do so.
+To hold that the conduct of the State Police in this matter was overreaching and injurious to defendant‘s due process right would be to deprive our law enforcement officers of an effective tool for stamping out crime, and we decline to do so.

-Invocation of an "entrapment" defense conjures up notions of tricky policemen trying to prey upon the needs and weaknesses of people and to persuade innocent citizens to commit crimes, when the police ought to *1388 be spending their time catching real criminals.
-We certainly agree that the police should not buy crimes and, if that were all there were to this case, it should be reversed.
+Invocation of an “entrapment” defense conjures up notions of tricky policemen trying to prey upon the needs and weaknesses of people and to persuade innocent citizens to commit crimes, when the police ought to

 Here, however, contraband, including drugs, was getting into the prison and the job of the police was to stop it.
 When the police gave defendant an opportunity to smuggle in drugs, she took it, did it twice (for a price) and got caught.